SamiPerttu/fundsp/README.md

 All constituents of a branch receive the same input, so `B`, `C` and `D` must each have the same input arity, which must match the output arity of `A`.

+#### Bus

+The bus ( `^` ) operator can be thought of as an inline audio bus with a fixed set of input and output channels.
+It builds signal buses from components with identical connectivity.

+In `A ^ B`, the same input is sent to both `A` and `B`, and the outputs are mixed together.
+Components in a bus may appear in any order.

+The bus is especially useful because it does not alter connectivity: we can always bus together any set of matching components without touching the rest of the expression.

+Both `A + B` and `A ^ B` are mixing operators.
+The difference between the two is that `A + B` is *reducing*:
+`A` and `B` have their own, separate inputs.
+In `A ^ B`, both components source from the same inputs, and the number of inputs must match.

 #### Stack